morbidrsa/morbidrsa.github.io/about.md

 ---
 layout: page
-title: About me
+title: About
 ---

-Unix Fan, Linux kernel hacker, Climber, Dad.
+Hi, I'm Johannes.
+I'm working as a Linux kernel hacker for Storage and Block I/O at [SUSE Labs](https://www.suse.com).
+I'm also the upstream Linux FCoE Maintainer, Unix Fan, rock climbing addict and Dad.